deeztek/deeztek-docker/Linux/traefik/README.md

 * Delete the container staging certificate contents from the **/opt/traefik/data/acme.json** file.

-* Shutdown the Traefik container using the following command:

-`cd /opt/traefik && docker-compose down`

-* Start the Traefik container using the following command:
+* Restart the Traefik container using the following command:

-`cd /opt/traefik && docker-compose up -d`
+`cd /opt/traefik && docker-compose down && docker-compose up -d`

 * Shutdown and start any containers that need to get a Lets Encrypt production certificate using the following command where **/opt/CONTAINER** is the path and the name of the container: